 - Bring your child back to the police station.

-- Place your child in detention at a juvenile hall where he can make at least two calls: one to a parent, guardian, family member, or boss and one to an attorney.
+- Place your child in detention at a juvenile hall where he can make at least two calls: one to a parent, guardian, family member, or boss and one to a Los Angeles battery defense lawyer.

 - Let your child participate in a voluntary program for special classes, counseling, community service, or other activities.
 If they complete the program, court will not be required.